Hi, there. This cake? It’s the ultimate birthday delicacy. I’m convinced I’ll never find another cake to top it.

 I used this recipe, using Cool Mint Oreos instead of Candy Cane or peppermint ones, and I dipped them all in milk chocolate because I liked that look best.
 I topped the truffles with a few sprinkles of crushed Oreos, too, just for a little something extra.

 The original cake that I was inspired by was a devil’s food cake layered with mint cream cheese frosting.
 I am confident that recipe tastes amazing, although I haven’t sampled it (yet).
-For my version, though, I couldn’t help but use my standard Georgetown Cupcake base and turn my favorite cupcakes into a layer cake.
+For my version, though, I couldn’t help but use my standard Georgetown Cupcake base (from The Cupcake Diaries cookbook) and turn my favorite cupcakes into a layer cake.

 The results were exactly what I’d imagined and hoped for!
 Layers of Oreo-spotted vanilla bean cake generously (and I mean generously) filled and covered with minty Oreo cream cheese frosting, then covered in a pile of homemade Mint Oreo Truffles and lined with twisted-apart Cool Mint Oreos, just like its inspiration.
 So beautiful and perfect!